basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 Riak cluster, one of the functions of the net kernel is to periodically check node liveness. **Tick time** is the frequency with which those checks happen.
 You can determine that frequency using the `erlang.distribution.net_ticktime`.
-The default is `60`, which will set the tick to take place once every minute.
+The tick will occur every N seconds, where N is the value set.
+Thus, setting `erlang.distribution.net_ticktime` to `60` will make the tick occur once every minute.

 ## Shutdown Time